kpgx/eye-blink-detection-demo/README.md

                         the number of consecutive frames the eye must be below the threshold
 ```
-You can see more information about the args, parse a larger **threshold** means an eye can be more easily considered as closed, vice versa.parse a larger **frames** means only if the closed eyes last for more frames, can it be considered as a closed eye.You can aslo parse a video file by parsing **video** args. the **shape-predictor** args indicate the trained model path which is provided in the demo
+You can see more information about the args, parse a larger **threshold** means an eye can be more easily considered as closed, vice versa.parse a larger **frames** means only if the closed eyes last for more frames, can it be considered as a closed eye.You can aslo parse a video file by parsing **video** args. the **shape-predictor** args indicate the trained model path which is provided in the demo.